nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <h3>Democracy, Outsiders and Anti-establishment Politics</h3> <p>

 <details>
-<summary> <strong strong style="color:royalblue"> Citizens' Commitment to Democracy: Easier Said Than Done? </strong> (<i>Under review</i>) <br/>
+<summary> <strong strong style="color:royalblue"> Citizen Democratic Commitment Under Stress: Panel Evidence from a Self-Coup in Peru </strong> (<i>Under review</i>) <br/>
 Hernán Carvajal, Loreto Cox and Natalia Garbiras-Díaz <br/>

 * [Working paper](https://www.hbs.edu/faculty/Pages/item.aspx?num=68002) <br/>
 </summary>
 <br/>
-Does citizens' stated commitment to democracy predict their willingness to defend it?
-We address this question by leveraging a unique setup tracking democratic attitudes surrounding Peru's 2022 self-coup.
-Our analysis combines an original two-wave pre-coup panel measuring explicit support for democracy through direct questions and implicit support through votes for hypothetical undemocratic candidates in a conjoint experiment with a third wave capturing responses to Pedro Castillo's failed self-coup.
-We show that condemnation of the coup was not unanimous, and Castillo voters were more forgiving, adjusting their democratic standards and ceasing to view shutting down Congress as undemocratic.
-Crucially, stated commitment matters: explicit survey responses strongly predict condemnation of the coup, as strongly as having voted for Castillo, while the conjoint measure predicts it only weakly.
+Do citizens stand by their democratic principles when democracy is under threat?
+We address this question using a unique design that tracks Peruvians' democratic attitudes around Pedro Castillo's attempted 2022 self-coup.
+We combine a two-wave "pre-shock" panel measuring explicit support for democracy through direct questions and implicit support through votes for hypothetical undemocratic candidates in a conjoint experiment with a third wave capturing responses to Castillo's shock.
+We show that Castillo voters are more forgiving of the self-coup and adjust their standards to view shutting down Congress as no longer undemocratic.
+Yet, pre-shock stated commitment matters: explicit survey responses strongly predict condemnation of the self-coup, at least as strongly as having voted for Castillo.
+Notably, the conjoint measure predicts it only weakly.
 Robustness analyses using Colombian data provide external validity.
-Our findings provide methodological and substantive insights into how to anticipate citizens' democratic commitments under stress.
+Our findings offer real-world substantive and methodological insights into how democratic commitments shape citizens' responses when democracy is under stress.

+* Previously circulated as: "Easier said than done: Citizens’ stated and revealed democratic commitment in Latin America."
+Presented at the 2025 APSA Annual Meeting, and the 2025 EPSA Annual Meeting

 </details>
 <br/>